AllenNeuralDynamics/aind-qc-portal/README.md

 For general documentation about the QC metadata, go [here](https://aind-data-schema.readthedocs.io/en/latest/quality_control.html).

 **IMPORTANT:** The QC Portal relies on certain fields in the metadata being set correctly.
-These include the `data_description.modality` and `data_description.project_name` fields, as well as any fields related to generating *derived* assets.
-You *must* set these properly or the QC portal will mangle displaying your data assets.
+These include all files in the `data_description` file.
+You *must* generate valid metadata or the QC portal will mangle displaying your data assets.

 ## Defining metrics for the QC portal

-For AIND users, we expect your metrics to have actionable `value` fields.
+Metrics should have actionable `value` fields.
 Either the value should be a number that a rule can be applied to (e.g. a threshold) or it should refer to the state of the reference (e.g. "high drift" when linked to a drift map, or "acceptable contrast" when linked to a video).

 Almost all metrics should have a `reference` image, figure, or video attached.
-Even if you are just calculating numbers, your reference figures can put those numbers in context for viewers.
-References can also point to Neuroglancer, FigURL, or Rerun.
+The `reference` can be shared across multiple metrics in the same evaluation if you want these to be grouped together on the QC portal page.
+Even if you are just calculating numbers, your reference figures can put those numbers in context for viewers, keep in mind that the portal is a public-facing resource!
+References can also embed linked pages in an iframe.
+You can currently point to Neuroglancer, FigURL, Rerun, and SortingView.

 **Q: `QCMetric.value` has type `Any`, what types are acceptable?**